 Could a Waldorf education be the Upper Grades alternative you’ve been seeking?

-Our current class of 5/6th graders will be the first to graduate from 8th grade at Waldorf School of Louisville.
+This year we are excited to graduate our first 8th grade at Waldorf School of Louisville.

 Why Waldorf Upper grades?